-If the service engine soon [indicator is on or the bulb does not work, the vehicle may need to be serviced.
-Refer to the On board diagnostics (OBD-II) description in this chapter.
+If the service engine soon ( ) indicator is on or the bulb does not work, the vehicle may need to be serviced.
+Refer to On-board diagnostics (OBD-II) in this chapter.

 If the vehicle's engine or transmission has just been serviced, or the battery has recently run down or been replaced, the OBD-II system may indicate that the vehicle is not ready for I/M testing.
 To determine if the vehicle is ready for I/M testing, turn the ignition key to the on position for 15 seconds without cranking the engine.
-If the service engine soon indicator blinks eight times, it means that the vehicle is not ready for I/M testing; if the service engine soon indicator stays on solid, it means that the vehicle is ready for I/M testing.
+If the service engine soon for I/M testing; if the service engine soon for I/M testing.